 Most rooftop HVAC systems (over 90%) run at a constant volume.
-Because the fan is on continuously and the compressor only intermittently under most conditions (no matter what the occupancy is and no matter what time of day), in many locations the fan energy consumption can be greater than the compressor energy consumption.
+Because the fan is on continuously and the compressor only intermittently, under most conditions (no matter what the occupancy is and no matter what time of day) the fan energy consumption can be greater than the compressor energy consumption.

-Although there are a number of hours during the day when a building may not be fully occupied or the need for ventilation is lower than designed, the ventilation rate cannot be adjusted easily with a constant speed fan.
+Although there are several hours during the day when a building may not be fully occupied or the need for ventilation is lower than designed, the ventilation rate cannot be adjusted easily with a constant speed fan.

 Retrofitting packaged HVAC units

-The inversion cost of retrofiting an existing rooftop HVAC unit with advanced controls like the RTU-SC supplied by GreenmediaHD, is much less than installing a new unit, and once the retrofit is done, you can save from 35% up to 50% of energy, recovering your inversion in less than two years.
+The investment to retrofit an existing rooftop HVAC unit with advanced controls like the RTU-SC supplied by GreenmediaHD is much less than installing a new unit.
+Once the retrofit is done, you can save from 30% up to 50% of energy.
+That allows you to recover your investment in less than two years.
 Advanced control technology provides variable speed control, which means the rooftop unit only operates at the volume needed.
-A set of precision sensors are installed in the existing RTU to calculate the exact demand of flow of air.
+A set of precision sensors are installed in the existing RTU to calculate the exact demand of air flow.

 If the evaporator coil is not cold enough, it cannot remove moisture, and it will stop removing moisture at its dewpoint temperature.
-The lower the airflow, the lower the evaporator coil temperature, so reducing fan speed to a proper value, reduces humidity.
+The lower the airflow, the lower the evaporator coil temperature.
+Reducing fan speed to a proper value, reduces humidity.